I am shipping orders on Thursday this week. News and More Info

 Together the sum supersedes the parts, and it means reincarnation.
 But knowing the essence of each character may help you understand some of the meaning behind the word.

-Shown to the right is the more common way to write the second character in Japanese. it’s an alternate form of this character in Chinese (so neither way is technically wrong in either language).
+an alternate form of this character in Chinese (so neither way is technically wrong in either language).
 If you select a Japanese calligrapher, expect that is will look like the Kanji to the right.

 百聞不如一見 is a proverb that means “Better to see something once rather than hear about it one hundred times” or “Telling me about something 100 times is not as good as seeing it once.”